larry-a4/go-empyrean/README.md

 **To build the images for the first time please run the following command:**

-`./shyft-geth.sh --setup # clears persisted directories prior to docker build`
+`sh shyft-config/shyft-geth.sh --setup # clears persisted directories prior to docker build`

 `docker-compose up --build`